sarajw/sarajw/README.md

 Front End Designer & Developer
 ------------------------------

-I have been addicted to the web since 1998 and am finally working towards making my hobby-level web development abilities more modern, accessible, interactive and productive, in order to pivot my career.
+I have been addicted to the web since 1998 and am finally working towards making my hobby-level web development abilities more modern, accessible, interactive and productive.

 I'm already pretty solid (though there is always more to learn!) in HTML, CSS and JavaScript.